emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Hunter
 The eMIRNA.Hunter module is an auxiliar BASH script developed to obtain pre-miRNA candidate sequences, For doing so, users can choose either an homology-based recovery from previously annotated microRNAs in reference species, or the use of reads derived from small RNA-Seq experiments.

-The eMIRNA.Hunter script implements Bowtie (Langmead et al., 2009) for the alignment of putative mature microRNA sequences against the reference assembly selected by the user, reconstructing pre-miRNA sequence candidates and generating a FASTA and BED files for the candidates to be subsequently classified.
+The eMIRNA.Hunter script implements Bowtie [[8]] for the alignment of putative mature microRNA sequences against the reference assembly selected by the user, reconstructing pre-miRNA sequence candidates and generating a FASTA and BED files for the candidates to be subsequently classified.

 Users should provide a properly collapsed FASTA file with small RNA-Seq sequences from canonical FASTQ sequence files, or a list of unique annotated mature miRNA sequences in FASTA format.
 The FASTQ files should be quality-check filtered and sequencing adaptor trimmed before running any available collapser tool, e.g. FASTQ collapser from [FASTX-Toolkit] for collapsing FASTQ files into FASTA files with uniquely represented sequences.
+We encourage to perform a pre-filtering process of the collapsed FASTA file to retain sequences between 18-25 nucleotides in length, corresponding to the average length of mature miRNAs.

-This module requires six arguments:
+This module requires seven arguments:

 + PATH to Reference Genome Bowtie Index from your species of interest.
 + PATH to FASTA file of selected reference organism mature microRNAs.